Masaryk University Academic and Professional Employee Code of Ethics

 c) observance of relevant ethical principles codified at institutional, field-specific, national and – in the case of international cooperation – international level,

-d) adoption of a negative attitude towards unethical conduct in the area of education, research and development activities,
+d) adoption of a negative attitude towards immoral conduct in the area of education, research and development activities,

 e) internal honesty in the area of teaching, research and development, including continuous self-education and improvement of one's capabilities as a university teacher and researcher,

 f) adoption of positions viewing the pursuit of education, research and development as self-evident components in the life of an advanced society,

 g) support of the principle of academic freedom and intolerance of any violation or abuse thereof.

 (3) An employee shall not use his or her position, whether academic or pertaining to any level of the organizational structure, for the purpose of personal gain or the gain of other persons or for any type of discrimination.
 Cases of abuse of authority must be opposed, should any arise.

 (4) An employee respects the equal rights of all persons with regard to access to information, education and employment.
 In accordance with his or her abilities and in view of valid regulations, an employee shall